jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 The Gang of Four (GoF) omitted Object Pool as a design pattern from their catalog.
 It may have been omitted because the pattern had not yet matured or become widely adopted at the time of their publication.

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
-However, I still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific acquisition mechanism, which is often creation, is encapsulated from the client.
+However, I still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific acquisition mechanism, which is often object creation, is encapsulated from the client.

 # Intent
 Object Pool allows multiple clients to access a set resource-intensive objects without having to instantiate them for each use.
 Resource-intensive objects may be expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.